withastro/astro/packages/integrations/mdx/README.md

 </blockquote>
 ```

 But what if you want to specify your own markup for these blockquotes?
-In the above example, you could create a custom `<Blockquote />` component (in any language) that has either a `<slot />`  component or accepts a `children` prop.
-MDX provides a way to tap into this rendering and use your own custom components.
-In the above example, you could create a custom Blockquote component (in any language) that has either a `<slot />`  component or accepts a `children` prop.
+In the above example, you could create a custom `<Blockquote />` component (in any language) that either has a `<slot />` component or accepts a `children` prop.

 ```astro title="src/components/Blockquote.astro"
 <blockquote class="bg-blue-50 p-4">